RadheyaM/Factory-Planner/README.md

  - Create, retrieve, update and delete all important database objects relating to a plan.
  - Leave notes relating to a particular run.
  - Be the only non-admin user able to make changes to a plan or its components.
+ - Generate effective and useful reports in the Detail/Live Plan views for other members of the team to get their jobs done.

 As the Packing Manager I want to be able to: